 - Official Website www.petinsurance.com

-Nationwide has been providing a wide range of insurance policies for nearly a century, adding a comprehensive suite of pet insurance policies in 2009.
+Nationwide has been providing a wide range of insurance policies for about a century, adding a comprehensive suite of pet insurance policies in 2009.
 Although the company keeps its policies simple by offering pre-made plans with set limits to suit any need, its premiums are on the higher side of its competitors.

 We reviewed Nationwide’s coverage details and exclusions, add-on services, discounts, rates, customer service, ratings, and more to help you decide if its plans are right for you.

 Company Overview: An Industry Leader New to Pet Insurance

 Nationwide began in 1926 as a small mutual auto insurer owned by its policyholders.
 It has since grown to become one of the largest insurance companies in the world, offering home, auto, life, and pet insurance as well as retirement plans and specialty health services.